rciorba/pidunu/README.md

 ### Why is this useful?
 Basically to avoid zombie processes in your containers.

-Any process that exits, still gets tracked by the kernel until it's parrent calls wait, this ensures the parent can find out about the return code of exited subprocesses.
-Untill that happens the process is said to be in a Zombie state.
+Any process that exits, still gets tracked by the kernel until it's parrent calls wait (called reaping).
+This ensures the parent can find out about the return code of exited subprocesses.
+Untill reaping happens the process is said to be in a Zombie state.

 If your process spawns a child process, and that process spawns it's own children and exits before they terminate, those children are inherited by PID1.
-On traditional *nixe PID1 has the special responsibillity of calling wait on any child.
-When using Docker, traditionally your process will be the first one spawned, thus becoming PID1 for your container.
+On *nixe PID1 has the special responsibillity of calling wait on any ingerited child.
+When using Docker, whatever command you specified as the entry point will be the first one spawned thus becoming PID1 for your container.

 I sugest you read this great explanation: http://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/